stephlocke/stephlocke.github.io/content/blog/using-codespaces-for-hugo-development/index.md

 There is now a Ports tab available where I can see it active and it gave me a popup with a big green button that opened up my site.

-{{<
-    amp-image src="running_hugo.png"
-    height="90"
-    width="160"
-    layout="responsive"
-    alt="Screenshot of VS Code in browser with a popup offering to open the Hugo site"
->}}

 Brilliant, it worked.
 Browsing to my site I can see it's generated the blog post and so on.
 The problem I now have is that the image isn't rendering because it's looking for `localhost:1313` in the image URL and I get a similar issue when I click through to the post itself.

-{{<
-    amp-image src="localhost_issue.png"
-    height="90"
-    width="160"
-    layout="responsive"
-    alt="Screenshot of browser showing Edge's DevTools Inspect results on the left hand side and the blog on the right hand side with an empty space where an image should be"
->}}

 This is a bit of a hiccup but this is to do with my love of generating absolute URLs versus relative URLs and Hugo starting with the default base URL of `http://localhost:1313`.
 Let's see if I can change that to the URL of the preview page Codespace generated (`stephlocke-stephlocke-github-io-wrggw7rjh6g9-1313.githubpreview.dev`).